ave-audio/ave-mixer-user-control/README.md

 3. Run the `setup.exe` file to start the AVE Mixer User Control software installation.
 4. Check your email for the serial key sent to you.
 5. When requested, type the given serial key.
+6. If you're prompted for an administrator confirmation by Windows during installation, please provide confirmation.
-6. Wait for the installation to complete.
+7. Wait for the installation to complete.

 ## Usage

 1. Launch the AVE Mixer User Control application from the Start menu or desktop shortcut.
+2. Set up the communication mode (Serial COM or TCP/IP) according to the model of the digital mixer.
+3. Create a new project by selecting one of the available mixers or open an existing project.
+4. Configure presets:
+   - Set up presets from default settings.
+   - Retrieve presets from the digital mixer and modify them as needed.
-2. Use the intuitive controls to adjust audio settings as needed.
+5. Use intuitive DSP blocksets to adjust audio settings for each preset.
+6. Download and store presets on the digital mixer.
-3. Save your configurations as presets for future use.
+7. Save the project with its presets locally on your PC for future use.
-4. Explore advanced settings to fine-tune your audio experience.

 ## Releases